 The percentage of consumers that hold brand experience to the same standard as products and services has likely increased substantially within the past few months.
 Now more than ever, people are paying closer attention to brands that share their values and put the customer first.
 That's why its so important to have a positive online user experience during COVID-19.

 Consumers will demand faster page loading speeds.

 Society’s newfound shift towards a virtual world is now mandating that you optimize your consumers’ online experience.

 Quarantine restrictions have resulted in increased gravitation towards social networking and mobile devices.
-Because consumers are accessing more information at their fingertips than ever before, businesses must try harder to communicate and reach people online.
+Because consumers are accessing more information at their fingertips than ever before, businesses must try harder to communicate and provide a positive online user experience.
 Customers are spending more time online than ever before as they try to locate the products, services, and information they need.